100gle/wordcounter/README.md

       --exportPath string     export path only for csv and excel (default "counter.xlsx") -h, --help                  help for wcg
   -m, --mode string           count from file or directory: dir or file (default "dir")
-      --total                 enable total count only work for mode=di
+      --total                 enable total count only work for mode=dir
 ```

 or clone the repository and just build from source